Elderly Oral Health and its link to Nutrition: Part Three

-In part three of our blog on Elderly Oral Health and Hygiene we addressed the connection with Nutrition.
+In part three of our blog on Elderly Oral Health and Hygiene we address the connection between Oral Health and Nutrition.
 If you are caring for an elderly loved one, their oral health and hygiene is vitally important.
 In this, the 3rd blog, we will address help such as Meals on Wheels and other alternatives.

 Most families or family members who choose to look after their elderly loved ones have a lot on their plates.
 After all, the love and devotion they feel for their relative does not alter the workload.
 That is why it is worth considering help with their meals.

 Here, at Vermont Aged Care, we have extensive experience in caring for the elderly.
-Therefore we also know that nutritious, well balanced meals are essential for their health.
+Therefore we also know that nutritious, well balanced meals are essential for their health and particularly their oral health.
 That is why we are happy to pass on the following tips that might be helpful to you.

 Preparing meals